Simply, the best pasta recipe.T

 aking pasta is an art form, from start to finish.
 From making the pasta itself, to cooking it correctly, to the very last sprinkle of garnish.
 It’s not really something that can be taught.
 A cook needs to feel the dish, understand how the pasta is reacting to the additional ingredients, and the sauce.
 This is more true of making pasta than most other dishes that can be executed depending on technique alone.
 This is not easy for some people.

-Harder so, is to create an incredible pasta dish, remake it, confirm consistency, and then instruct others on how to cook it.
-This is what most cooks, even at the highest levels, cannot do.
+Harder so, is to create an incredible pasta dish, remake it, confirm consistency, and then instruct others on how to replicate it.
+This is what most chefs, even at the highest levels, cannot do.
 There is however one person who does this exceptionally well.
 Ina Garten creates culinary masterpieces, recreates those incredible dishes until it the recipe is foolproof (without loosing an ounce of flavor), and then teaches exactly how to make it taste like her original recipe.
 All that is left to do is follow instructions.
 Well that, and to buy good quality ingredients 🙂

 I had been hesitant too try this recipe for a long time.
 I love fennel but not everyone does and the idea of rigatoni with sausage didn’t seem like anything all that exciting. thinking back I don’t know what inspired me to finally decide to give it a try. what I do know is that it was one of the best culinary decisions I have ever made.
 It is now become not just a favorite pasta recipe, but a top 10 recipe of the year for me.